minimagick/minimagick/README.md

 ```

 To get the all information about the image, MiniMagick gives you a handy method
-which returns the output from `convert input.jpg json:`:
+which returns the output from `magick input.jpg json:`:

 ```rb
 image.data #=>